realtimeprojects/quixplorer/doc/INSTALL.md

 1. Download the latest version of QuiXplorer.
 2. Unzip it to a folder on your website. (e.g. /home/you/htdocs/quixplorer) (you may want to protect this folder using .htaccess)
-3. Open the file "_config/conf.php",
+3. Copy the file "_config/conf.php.template" to "_config/conf.php",
-4. set "home_dir" to your desired home folder (e.g. /home/you/htdocs)
+4. Set "home_dir" to your desired home folder (e.g. /home/you/htdocs)
 5. and set "home_url" to the corresponding URL. (e.g. http://yoursite)
 6. ** Change the admin passwort immediatly **
 7. Have Fun...